Table Of Contents

 You’ll notice, in particular, that DevOps is largely human-focused, while CloudOps supports cloud computing.
 That’s why development teams are bound to enjoy a more seamless experience with DevOps — while Cloud Operations, on the other hand, achieve more or less the same efficiency with cloud assets.

 Don’t get it wrong, though.
 DevOps and CloudOps do not run separately and independently of each other.
-On the contrary, they are intricately connected, with CloudOps serving as one of DevOps enablers.
+On the contrary, they are intricately connected, with CloudOps as one of the DevOps enablers.

 The process itself is pretty straightforward.
-DevOps manages to run agile and continuous processes for the sake of improving delivery.
-Then CloudOps picks up from there and complements DevOps by pushing the operations to the cloud.
-So, in the end, organizations get to enhance their development even further, thanks to the power of cloud computing.
+DevOps runs agile and continuous processes to improve delivery.
+CloudOps complements DevOps by pushing operations to the cloud.
+So, in the end, organizations can enhance their development even further, thanks to the power of cloud computing.

 Benefits And Disadvantages Of CloudOps

 As with any cloud-oriented system, Cloud Operations are not entirely risk-free.
-They come with their fair share of drawbacks, which could potentially compromise your systems.
+They come with their fair share of drawbacks, potentially compromising your systems.

 So, to help take all the necessary precautions, here is a full breakdown of all the pros and cons you should expect from CloudOps over the long haul.